 You can walk up the hill or hire a shared jeep for reaching the zoo which costs Rs 30 per person from Mall road.

 Entry fee: Rs.
 50 for adults, Rs.
 20 for children, Rs.
 25 for a still camera, Rs.
 200 for a professional video camera, No entry fee for senior citizens and differently-abled people.

 Timings: 10:00 am to 4:30 pm, except for Monday and national holidays

 9. Kilbury Bird Sanctuary

 Perched at an altitude of 6,510 feet Kilbury bird sanctuary lies in Pangot village about 13 km away from Nainital town.

 The sanctuary is known to have around 580 distinct bird species like Himalayan griffon, forktail, woodpecker, blue-winged minla and many more other birds.

 It is also home to several mammal species including sambar deer, barking deer, Himalayan marten and masked palm civet.

 The Kilbury forest area is covered with lush green forests of oak, pine and rhododendron trees.

-It is a pleasant drive through the dense forests of Pangot village and Himalaya Darshan area which offers breathtaking views of the mighty Himalayas.
+It is a pleasant drive through the dense forests of Pangot village and the Himalaya Darshan area which offers breathtaking views of the mighty Himalayas.